 Curly Mid-Length Layers

-On curly hair, mid-length layers are what turn a shapeless triangle into a balanced, framing form.
-Without layers, curls pile up wide at the bottom; with them, the curls stack and the face is framed by springy pieces at the front.
+On curly hair, mid-length layers turn a shapeless triangle into a balanced, framing form.
+Without layers, curls pile up wide at the bottom; with them, curls stack and the face gets framed by springy pieces up front.

 The Mid-Length Shag

-The shag wraps the face in movement more fully than any other layered cut, built from short layers up top down to longer ends, with a fringe and soft pieces that surround the face.
-It is rumpled, cool, and endlessly flattering.
-The face is framed from every angle.
+A shag wraps the face in movement more completely than any other cut here, built from short layers up top down to longer ends, with a fringe and soft pieces surrounding the face.

-The framing is baked into the cut here, so the face is surrounded by movement from the fringe down to the jaw.
-It suits anyone wanting maximum texture with minimal daily effort.
+The framing is baked directly into the cut, so the face stays surrounded by movement from the fringe down to the jaw.
+It suits anyone chasing maximum texture with minimal daily effort.

 Blunt Ends With Subtle Layers

-If you love thick, blunt ends but still want your face framed, this is the balance to ask for.
-A strong, blunt perimeter keeps the weight and density, while subtle face-framing layers add movement only where it flatters.
-Here is the brief:
+For anyone who loves thick, blunt ends but still wants the face framed, this is the balance worth asking for.
+A strong, blunt perimeter keeps the density, while subtle framing layers add movement only where it flatters.
+The brief:

-- Keep a blunt or near-blunt hemline for full, dense ends.
+- Keep a blunt or near-blunt hemline through most of the length.

-- Add face-framing layers only at the front, starting around the jaw.
+- Add framing layers only at the front, starting around the jaw.

-- Leave the rest one length so the cut stays heavy and polished.
+- Leave everything else one length so the cut looks heavy and polished.

 A Side-Swept Fringe